Factbox: Winners and losers in Trump's trade war with China

 Even for some of the expected winners, such as steel companies, the benefits of the president’s tariffs are not entirely clear.

-Trump said on May 5 he would raise tariffs on $200 billion worth of Chinese goods from 10 percent to 25 percent, ratcheting up pressure on Beijing to agree to a deal.
+Trump said on May 5 he would raise tariffs on $200 billion worth of Chinese goods from 10% to 25%, ratcheting up pressure on Beijing to agree to a deal.

 Apple Inc

-Apple Inc cut its fiscal first quarter sales forecast, blaming slowing iPhone sales in China where uncertainty around U.S.-China trade relations has hurt the economy.
+Apple cut its fiscal first quarter sales forecast, blaming slowing iPhone sales in China where uncertainty around U.S.-China trade relations has hurt the economy.

 Late last month after Apple slashed prices, sales picked up and Apple cited the improved tone of the trade war for a stronger outlook.